-When a file or folder path exceeds Windows' 255-character limit, things break — silently, unpredictably, and often without any useful error message to tell you why.
+When a file or folder path exceeds Windows' 260-character limit — the so-called "path too long" or "file name too long" error — things break silently and unpredictably, often with no useful error message to help you diagnose the cause.
 LPFE was built to solve exactly this.

 Applications silently fail to open files with paths that exceed the Windows limit.
 No clear error, no indication of the cause — just a file that refuses to load, every time.